-Every organization works for continual improvement in the customer satisfaction, which can be done with the help of increasing the quality.
+Every organisation works for continual improvement in the customer satisfaction, which can be done with the help of increasing the quality.
 We all have a little bit of confusion regarding the differences between quality assurance and quality control.
 So remove your ambiguities, with the below-given differences.

 Content: Quality Assurance Vs Quality Control